Dehydrated Beef Treats: Everything you need to know

 What are the benefits of Moo Tubes?

 Whilst Moo Tubes have a long list of benefits to boast from long lasting to promoting dental health, we’d have to say that being great for hips and joints takes the cake.
-The windpipe is lined with glucosamine; an amino sugar that is commonly used to soothe hips and joints pain for humans, as well as dogs.
+The windpipe is lined with glucosamine; an amino sugar that is commonly used to soothe hips and joints pain for humans.
 And due to a Moo Tube’s 100% meaty nature, this means that whilst it is great for puppies like we mentioned above, it is also great for senior dogs with sensitive teeth and sore joints to snack on.

 What are Bully Sticks?